-7.13 The Council's Asset Management Strategy includes the expenditure requirements of our housing stock over the next 30 years.
+- 7.13 The Council's Asset Management Strategy includes the expenditure requirements of our housing stock over the next 30 years.
 This has been reflected in the 30 year financial model.
-The day to day repairs and maintenance costs are funded from the revenue account, whilst the capital expenditure requirements are funded from a variety of sources which is considered within the Housing Investment Programme (HIP) report elsewhere on the agenda.

-- 7.14 The priority of how resources are used to fund the HIP is contained within that report for 2022/23, which in summary is aimed at using specific grants and capital receipts first, then reserves, with the intention of preserving revenue resources as far as possible as they offer the greatest funding flexibility.
+The day to day repairs and maintenance costs are funded from the revenue account, whilst the capital expenditure requirements are funded from a variety of sources which is considered within the Housing Investment Programme (HIP) report elsewhere on the agenda. - 7.14 The priority of how resources are used to fund the HIP is contained within that report for 2023/24, which in summary is aimed at using specific grants and capital receipts first, then reserves, with the intention of preserving revenue resources as far as possible as they offer the greatest funding flexibility.
 Should there be no or insufficient revenue resources available, then additional borrowing would be the final approach.
-This is because borrowing carries a cost of doing so; therefore it is treated as the last option to gain the maximum use of revenue resources available. - 7.15 Under HRA Reform, the primary source of funding the Housing Capital Programme, especially in the early years, is a charge to the HRA which reflects the cost of depreciation to the housing stock.
+This is because borrowing carries a cost of doing so; therefore it is treated as the last option to gain the maximum use of revenue resources available. - 7.15 One of the primary sources of funding the Housing Capital Programme is a charge to the HRA which reflects the cost of depreciation to the housing stock.
 This is calculated locally, with reference to our actual stock condition and asset management strategy. - 7.16 We are able to plan with certainty for the borrowing costs relating to the HRA Reform debt settlement, given that we entered into a number of long-term fixed rate loans.
-We are currently assuming a rate of 2.5% on any future borrowing undertaken to support the Housing Capital Programme, which will be reviewed annually as part of the budget cycle.
-However, it should be noted that the impact of interest rates can be significant, given any 1% change in interest rates would result in an annual cost of circa £150k (based on current levels of borrowing).
+We are currently assuming an initial rate of 3.75%, falling to 3% over the next 5 years on any future borrowing undertaken to support the Housing Capital Programme, which will be reviewed annually as part of the budget cycle.
+However, it should be noted that the impact of interest rates can be significant, given any 1% change in interest rates would result in an annual cost of circa £180k (based on current levels of borrowing).